Gabriele250901/React-Ex/README.md

 Exercise47
 Add a Not Found route that renders when a user navigates to a path that does not exist (anche questo si trova in app)

+Exercise48
+Add a Route to the users path that shows the GihubUserList component.
+Modify it so that instead of showing the GithubUser component for each username entered, it shows a link to a nested route that shows the ShowGithubUser component.
+In doing so, remove the /users/:username route from the App component, and add a new nested route within the /users route.